alif-faishol/MonitorControl/README.md

 Please try to use the newer version [here](https://github.com/the0neyouseek/MonitorControl).
-This branch was created because in v1.2.1, the key shortcuts isn't working in my device, the last working version is v1.1.
+This branch was created because in v1.2.1, the key shortcuts aren't working in my device, the last working version is v1.1.

 But I don't need to control my monitor's audio volume as I don't use it, so I remove the functionality.
 That's it.